 May 24–26, 2011

-Co-organized by the Museum’s Center for Advanced Holocaust Studies and the Topography of Terror Foundation, this interdisciplinary conference examined the legacy of the Eichmann trial 50 years on.
+Co-organized with the Topography of Terror Foundation, this interdisciplinary conference examined the legacy of the Eichmann trial 50 years on.
 The trial was broadcast widely on radio and television, bringing the testimony of survivors into the public realm in an unprecedented way and marking a turning point in international awareness of the Holocaust.
 The conference examined the trial’s lasting impact in the realms of law, media, and history.

 Bearing Witness: Memory, Representation, and Pedagogy in the Post-Holocaust Age